 This research kit contains only two papers in PDF as follows:

 Heuristic approach to hard computational problems is a long standing tradition in computer science.
-As the base of all heuristic approaches is intuition, it would be a great achievement in the field if a structural (instead of intuitive) and scalable approach for making heuristic algorithms is found.
+As the base of all heuristic approaches is intuition, it would be a great achievement in the field if a structural (instead of intuitive) and scalable (in terms of accuracy) approach for making heuristic algorithms is found.

 In 2018, we decided to go one step ahead and instead of giving a table of test results to the potential users of this method, delivering them a binary version of the method implementation to enable people to test the method by their own data sets and in their desired situations.
 To this end, the binary version was developed on both of the Microsoft Windows and Linux platforms and delivered here for free.
 This binary version supports both of the symmetric (2D Euclidean) and asymmetric data sets that are compatible with the TSPLIB format.
 It supports up to 5000 cities (nodes) for both of the symmetric & asymmetric samples.
 This threshold (5000 nodes) is an arbitrary limitation and can be easily increased in the program source code.
 It also supports multithreading to benefit the maximum computation power of the underlying hardware.